-As Realtors, we specialize in Rappahannock County, western Fauquier County northern Culpeper and Madison Counties, all within an easy drive of Washington DC, Charlottesville, Winchester and Richmond VA.
+As Realtors, we specialize in Rappahannock County, western Fauquier County and northern Culpeper & Madison Counties, all within an easy drive of Washington DC, Charlottesville, Winchester and Richmond VA.

 Linden Vineyards in the Fall

 Culpeper is south-east of Rappahannock and offers Civil War battle fields and historic homes.
 Less mountainous than the other counties, the terrain was better suited to large farms when Tidewater settlers moved north.
-The Town of Culpeper is rejuvenated with fine dining and shops and was voted a top 10 town in America.
+The Town of Culpeper is rejuvenated with fine dining and shops and years ago was voted a Top 10 town in America.
 The Library of Congress maintains the National Film Repository near the town and shows classic films for free Thursday - Saturday.
 Kaye and I often join friends for dinner and a silent film accompanied by an organist on a magnificent Wurlitzer.
 See more at Library of Congress Mt Pony Theatre.